 Monthly discussion groups and meetings further compliment the education and training of interns.
-Twice a month a senior faculty member leads a 2-hour group discussion on leadership and supervision.
-This is designed to prepare interns for future supervision and training roles.
+A senior faculty member leads a 2-hour group discussion on leadership and supervision designed to prepare interns for future supervision and training roles.
 Monthly group discussion surrounding multiculturalism and diversity focuses on how cultures and subcultures intersect and impact our lives and the lives of our clientele.
-Finally, once a month faculty lead discussion on ethics, policy, and the law.
-Attention is paid to applicable standards (e.g., APA, ACA, NC Practice Act, NC DPS policy), relevant statues, mental health case law, the Standards for Educational Testing, and other guidelines.
-Interns also participate in state-wide Behavioral Health meetings (2 hrs/quarterly).
+A dedicated monthly discussion group provides an overview, practice administration, and in-depth discussion of selected psychological assessments in correctional psychology.
+Finally, once monthly, faculty lead discussion on ethics, policy, and the law.
+Attention is paid to applicable standards (e.g., APA, ACA, NC Practice Act, NCDAC policy), relevant statutes, mental health case law, the Standards for Educational Testing, and other guidelines.
+Interns also participate in state-wide Behavioral Health meetings (2 hrs/quarter).

-The common training day (typically each Wednesday) occurs at the central office (the Randall Building) and is completely separate from the training sites.
-This protected day also ensures that the full training cohort engages in shared training experiences.

-Didactics and group supervision sessions are for interns only, but other staff participate in the state-wide Behavioral Health meetings and may participate in select discussion groups.
+The common training day (typically each Wednesday) occurs at the Randall Building (Central Office) and is completely separate from the training sites.
+This protected day ensures that the full training cohort engages in shared training experiences.
+Didactics and group supervision sessions are for interns only, but other staff participate in the statewide Behavioral Health meetings and may participate in select discussion groups.